babie/hyperapp-play/README.md

   .add('with emoji', () => <MyButton>✌️😆✌️</MyButton>)
 ```

-Run your play-scripts, then it open browser(default: `http://localhost:5000`).
+Run your play-scripts, then it will open browser(default: `http://localhost:5000`).

 npm: